My Tokyo Guide

 People on the Izu and Ogasawara Islands prepare seafood not only as sashimi but also charcoal-grilled, steamed, and in miso-soup dishes.

 Shima-zushi is sushi made with fish caught in the waters near the islands.
 To preserve the ingredients in the hot weather, the fish is marinated in soy sauce, a preparation called zuke, and the rice is flavored slightly sweeter and stronger than typical sushi rice.
 Wasabi, which is difficult to find on the islands, is substituted with karashi mustard or togarashi chili pepper.

-Kabayaki eel is prepared differently in the Kanto (Tokyo and surrounding prefectures) and Kansai (Kyoto, Osaka and the surrounding prefectures).
-In the Kanto style, the eel is sliced down the back, first broiled plain, then steamed, and then seasoned and grilled once again.
+Kabayaki eel is prepared differently in the Kanto (Tokyo and surrounding prefectures) and Kansai (Kyoto, Osaka and the surrounding prefectures) areas.
+In the Kanto area, the eel is sliced down the back, first broiled plain, then steamed, and then seasoned and grilled once again.
 According to legend, because a large population of the samurai warrior class lived in Edo (now Tokyo), it was bad luck to slit the eel down the belly.

 Tsukudani is small fish, shelled clams and lavers that are cooked and candied with ingredients such as soy sauce, mirin (sweet rice wine), and sugar.
 Because of its saltiness and sweetness, tsukudani is highly preservable and has been favored as a storable side dish in Japanese kitchens since the Edo period.
 Tsukudani is often used for onigiri (rice balls) and ochazuke (bowls of rice served in green tea or dashi soup).
 Its name came from the area of its origin called Tsukudajima (current Tsukuda area of Chuo City), which was the fishery center in the city of Edo.